Beyond Explainable AI (XAI): An Overdue Paradigm Shift and Post-XAI Research Directions: Fundamental Limitations of XAI

 This confusion shows up clearly in widely used XAI tools that blur the line between correlation and causation.
 Take LIME, for instance.
 If LIME highlights “age” as an important feature in a loan approval decision, all it’s doing is pointing to a potential statistical association.
 It tells us nothing about whether age actually causes differences in creditworthiness, whether it’s a stand-in for some other variable, or whether the model is merely reflecting historical bias in the data \cite{134,135}.
 The correlation–causation problem in XAI is more complex than commonly assumed because XAI tools often conflate fundamentally different kinds of relationships.
 Some are classical statistical correlations—direct causation (X→Y), reverse causation (Y→X), confounding (Z→X,Y), and selection bias (X→Z←Y)—which, despite complicating causal interpretation, still reflect real associations in the data.
 More troubling are XAI-specific pseudo-correlations, such as suppressor variables that appear important despite having no true correlation with the outcome, training artifacts that arise from quirks in dataset construction rather than real-world patterns, and noise-induced artifacts where adversarial or random inputs are mistakenly treated as meaningful.
 In fact, the situation is even more complex and potentially misleading than simple statistical association.
 XAI tools like LIME may highlight variables that are not even statistically associated with the target outcome but are nonetheless crucial for the model’s performance—so-called suppressor variables, where the model learns to use variables that are uninformative with respect to the target in order to denoise other, truly informative variables.
-Highlighting these instances is frequently more important than identifying genuine correlations.\cite{15,73}.
+Highlighting these instances is frequently more important than identifying genuine correlations \cite{15,73}.
 For instance, age might show up as "important" in a loan default prediction model not because age predicts default, but because the model uses age to control for age-related effects in other variables that do predict default.
 The model might subtract age-related variance from truly predictive features, making age appear significant to XAI tools despite having no direct relationship with loan default.
 This phenomenon reveals that XAI explanations can be misleading by highlighting variables that have no statistical relationship whatsoever with the predicted outcome.
 Furthermore, studies have shown that XAI explanations are susceptible to various forms of instability and can be manipulated by adversarial inputs: these "explanations" are often artifacts of random noise rather than meaningful insights into model behavior \cite{137,138,139}.
+An example discussed earlier shows that XAI failures can have serious consequences; for instance, a low quality explanation can suggested that a criminal justice model depends on a person's race when it instead likely depends on their age, which is correlated with race in one dataset \citep{RudinWaCo2020}.